Beyond VLM-Based Rewards: Diffusion-Native Latent Reward Modeling: Introduction

 Diffusion~\cite{ddpm} and flow-matching models~\cite{liu2022flow} have become the dominant paradigm for high-quality visual generation, achieving remarkable progress in image~\cite{sd3,wu2025qwenimage} and video synthesis~\cite{sora,wan2025wan}.
 As these models scale, aligning their outputs with human preferences has emerged as a critical challenge.
 A range of preference alignment algorithms, including Reward Feedback Learning~\cite{xu2023imagereward}, Direct Preference Optimization~\cite{wallace2024diffusion,yang2024using,liu2025improving}, and RL-based approaches such as GRPO~\cite{liu2025flow,xue2025dancegrpo}, have been proposed and shown strong empirical results on large-scale foundation models~\cite{wu2025qwenimage,seedream2025seedream4}.
 Across these methods, the reward model is a key bottleneck because it provides the supervision signal that steers optimization.

-Most existing reward models for visual generation are built on large multimodal encoders, and recent work has increasingly adopted vision-language models (VLMs) as reward backbones~\cite{liu2025improving,ma2025hpsv3,wang2025unified}.
-Compared to earlier CLIP-based rewards~\cite{xu2023imagereward,kirstain2023pick,wu2023human_hpsv2}, VLM-based rewards substantially improve accuracy and robustness.
-This trend is further amplified by backbone scaling, as larger VLMs often provide more robust discriminative ability through large-scale pretraining~\cite{wu2025rewarddance}.
-At the same time, using VLM rewards in alignment can be costly, especially when reward evaluation is queried repeatedly during optimization.
+Most existing reward models for visual generation are built on large multimodal models, and recent work has increasingly adopted vision-language models (VLMs) as reward backbones~\cite{liu2025improving,ma2025hpsv3,wang2025unified}.
+Compared to earlier CLIP-based rewards~\cite{xu2023imagereward,wu2023human_hpsv2,kirstain2023pick}, VLM-based rewards substantially improve accuracy and robustness.
+This trend is further amplified by backbone scaling, as larger VLMs often provide more robust discriminative ability after large-scale pretraining~\cite{wu2025rewarddance}.
+Meanwhile, using VLM rewards in alignment can be costly, especially when reward evaluation is queried repeatedly during optimization.
 Moreover, VLM rewards typically operate in pixel space, whereas latent diffusion generators are trained and optimized in latent space~\cite{ldm}, which introduces a latent-to-pixel mismatch that complicates alignment and increases system overhead, especially for reward-gradient methods~\cite{xu2023imagereward,prabhudesai2023aligning}.

 These limitations motivate revisiting reward modeling from a diffusion-native perspective.
-Diffusion models form another family of large-scale pretrained backbones~\cite{sd3,wan2025wan}, and prior work shows that their generative pretraining yields rich representations that transfer to discriminative objectives, ranging from classification~\cite{li2023your,xiang2023denoising} to adversarial discrimination~\cite{sauer2024fast,yin2024improved}.
+Diffusion models form another family of large-scale pretrained backbones~\cite{sd3,wan2025wan}, and prior work shows that their generative pretraining yields rich representations that transfer to discriminative objectives, ranging from classification~\cite{li2023your,xiang2023denoising} to adversarial discrimination~\cite{sauer2024fast}.
 This raises a natural question: \emph{can diffusion backbones be turned into general-purpose reward models that remain competitive in preference discrimination while being more optimization-friendly for alignment?}